argoproj-labs/gitops-promoter/docs/multi-tenancy.md

 tenant write access to a namespace to manage these resources.
 As long as the GitOps Promoter controller has access to those namespaces, it will reconcile the resources.

-PromotionStrategies, GitRepositories, and ScmProviders may only reference resources in the same namespace.
-This prevents one tenant from referencing a Secret in another tenant's namespace and gaining write access to another tenant's repositories.
+Secrets with SCM credentials may only be referenced by ScmProviders in the same namespace, which in turn may only be referenced by GitRepositories in the same namespace, which may only be referenced by PromotionStrategies in the same namespace.
+Limiting these references to a namespace prevents one tenant from referencing a Secret in another tenant's namespace and thereby gaining write access to another tenant's repositories.

 **Important**: Provision Secrets securely!